process-analytics/bpmn-visualization-examples/README.md

 ### Running examples locally

-The examples currently load ES Modules, so you cannot open html page directly from your local disk
+Some examples currently load ES Modules, so you cannot open html page directly from your local disk

 For instance, on Chrome, the Console would display the following errors
 > Access to script at 'file:///...../bpmn-visualization-examples/examples/utils.js' from origin 'null' has been